- What is rheumatoid arthritis?

 Rheumatoid arthritis is far more common in women, who make up about 70 percent of people diagnosed.
 It is not known exactly why women are more likely to develop the condition, but hormonal factors are thought to play a part.
-The condition tends to decrease or disappear during pregnancy and people with the condition may experience flares in the weeks after giving birth.
+The condition has been shown to tend to decreases or disappears during pregnancy and people with the condition may experience flares in the weeks after giving birth.
 It has been suggested that this may be due to production of prolactin, the milk production hormone, having an inflammatory effect.

 Physical trauma has been linked to rheumatoid arthritis onset, such as with sports injuries.
 Physical trauma can trigger inflammation, which it is thought may contribute to the development of rheumatoid arthritis, possibly at a much later date.
 However, it is not known why this might be.
 Some people may have a predisposition to such inflammation.